daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-06-15-SDR-Microplate-Respirometry-Protocol.md

 tags: Respirometry Protocol
 ---

-This protocol details the step-by-step use of the PreSens/Loligo Microplate respiration system for coral larvae.
+This protocol details the step-by-step use of PreSens/Loligo Microplate respiration system for coral larvae.

 # **Larval photosynthesis and respirometry protocol using SDR microplate**

 [Original protocol](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/Mcapitata-Early-Life-History-Respirometry-Protocol/) written by Ariana Huffmyer and modified by Jill Ashey and Federica Scucchia (Hawai’i June 2022)